brucechin/OctopusZK/progress.md

 finish variable base MSM G1 and G2 implementation. port to distributed MSM and FFT.
 Support multi GPU allocation. spark is sometime stuck and i need to figure it out.
 TODO: add more profiling println info for checking.

+# 2021.1.2

+found a bottleneck where in VarMSM the first iteration sometimes becomes very slow.

+there is a FieldT vector multiply a base value should be moved to GPU side too.

+when the number of constraints is small, sometimes it has verification issues. when the number of constraints is large, things are fine.